RAJAN - राजन्

 Rajan in Different States of Mind

 The Rajan type belongs to the category of Movers and Shakers, who often gravitate toward high-power positions and typically exhibit a rajasic (passionate) mindset.
 However, the human mind naturally shifts between the three gunas: sattva, rajas, and tamas.
-While the Rajan's mind is predominantly rajasic, the following outlines how it may manifest in each of these states.
+See how the Rajan's mind manifests in each of these states.

 Sattva